Alan Watts: Personal life

 Watts married three times and had seven children (five daughters and two sons).
-He met Eleanor Everett in 1936, when her mother, Ruth Fuller Everett, brought her to London to study piano.
+He met Eleanor Everett (1918-1976) in 1936, when her mother, Ruth Fuller Everett, brought her to London to study piano.
 They met at the Buddhist Lodge, were engaged the following year and married in April 1938.
-A daughter, Joan, was born in November 1938 and another, Anne, was born in 1942.
+A daughter was born in 1938 and another in 1942.
 Their marriage ended in 1949, but Watts continued to correspond with his former mother-in-law.
+According to his daughter Anne, in The Collected Letters of Alan Watts, Watts told his parents that Eleanor was getting a divorce in Reno, when in actuality, "she was granted an annulment, something that would have been difficult for his parents to understand."

-In 1950, Watts married Dorothy DeWitt.
+In 1950, Watts married Dorothy DeWitt (1921-2020).
 He moved to San Francisco in early 1951 to teach.
-They began a family that grew to include five children: Tia, Mark, Richard, Lila, and Diane.
-The couple separated in the early 1960s after Watts met Mary Jane Yates King (called "Jano" in his circle) while lecturing in New York.
+They had five children.
+The couple separated in the early 1960s after Watts met Mary Jane Yates King (b.
+1928; called "Jano" in his circle) while lecturing in New York.

-After a difficult divorce, he married King in 1964.
+After a divorce in 1962, he married King.
 The couple divided their time between Sausalito, California, where they lived on a houseboat called the Vallejo, and a secluded cabin in Druid Heights, on the southwest flank of Mount Tamalpais north of San Francisco.
-King died in 1993.
+King died in 2015.

 He also maintained relations with Jean Burden, his lover and the inspiration/editor of Nature, Man and Woman.
+In regard to their affair, Burden has said that Watts "was a very difficult man to be in love with.
+He was a rogue.
+He drank too much.
+Women were catnip to him.
+I finally couldn’t reconcile his moral hypocrisy."
+And yet, she called him, "one of the most fascinating men I have ever met."

-Watts was a heavy smoker throughout his life and in his later years drank heavily.
+Watts was a heavy smoker throughout his life and, after the mid-1950s, drank heavily.

+His daughter, Anne Watts, has noted that some people have "knocked him [Alan] off the pedestal" upon discovering that her father was an alcoholic and a womanizer, but she maintains that "the work that he did stands on its own and that people all over the world write to us all the time to say how his work has transformed their lives in some way."